vibhavbhat03/Promotion-Campaign-Analysis/README.md

 This project provides a foundation for AtliQ Mart's data-driven decision-making in promotional planning.
 Further exploration is encouraged to enhance the scope of insights and maximize business outcomes.

----

-Let me know if you want any changes or additions!